jasonge27/picasso/README.md

 As glmnet does not provide nonconvex penalty solver, we will compare with ncvreg for run-time and best estimation error along the regularization path.

 For well-conditioned cases when there's no multi-colinearity, LASSO tends to have lower estimation error.
-However, as c becomes larger, LASSO's estimation error quickly deteriorates.
+However, as c becomes larger, LASSO's estimation error quickly increases.
 Nonconvex penalty can be very helpful when some columns of the data are highly correlated.

 ```R
 source('tests/test_picasso.R')